johannal/SolarSystem/GitHubAndSourceControl/GitHubAndSourceControlDemoScript.md

 ##### Beta 1
 - <rdar://problem/32034809> CrashTracer: [USER] Xcode at com.apple.dt.IDE.IDESourceControlUI: _T018IDESourceControlUI20CommitEditorDocumentC11displayNameSQySSGfgTo + 207
-- <rdar://problem/32156368> Date formatter for repositories window last modified column should be "Today, Time" and "Yesterday, Time"
-- <rdar://problem/32157077> Revise the sorting rules for the unsearched window state
-- <rdar://problem/32157114> The default repositories view shows me duplicates
 - <rdar://problem/30291887> New commit view could be more discoverable: add a button to go from the history view to the commit details view

 ##### Punted, may need to bring back?